MicrosoftDocs/azure-docs-powershell/azuresmps-4.0.0/Azure/New-AzureHDInsightStreamingMapReduceJobDefinition.md

 ```

 ### -StatusFolder
-Specifies the location of the folder that contains standard outputs and error outputs for a job, including its exit code and task logs.
+Specifies the folder that contains the standard outputs and error outputs for the job, including its exit code and task logs.

 ```yaml
 Type: String